-Students attending for less than 30 minutes or half the scheduled time for the class, whichever is greater, will be considered absent for that class meeting.
+Students attending for less than thirty (30) minutes or half the scheduled time for the class, whichever is greater, will be considered absent for that class meeting.
 Instructors are not required to give additional time to students who are tardy for tests or quizzes.
 Attendance the first day of class or at the orientation session for an eLearning class is essential; instruction begins, the syllabus is distributed, room assignments are confirmed, and attendance is recorded.
 Financial aid will be adversely affected by absence the first day of class.
 When a student registers late, the classes missed from the first scheduled class date are counted as absences.
-If a student is unable to attend at least 80 percent of class meetings, regardless of the reason or circumstance, it is recommended that the student withdraw from that class before excessive absences interfere with the student's ability to successfully complete the course.
+If a student is unable to attend at least 80% of class meetings, regardless of the reason or circumstance, it is recommended that the student withdraw from the class before excessive absences interfere with the student's ability to successfully complete the course.
+Withdrawal from class or removal from the registration database can affect eligibility for federal financial aid.
+For additional information, contact Enrollment Services at 205.391.2214.

 The manner in which make-up work, test(s), or assignment(s) will be given for excused absences shall be left solely to the discretion of the instructor.
 Possible acceptable, documented excused absences include representing the College in officially approved activities, military service, accidents, court appearances, illness of the student or illness of an immediate family member, or the death of an immediate family member.
 Work-related excuses, child-care issues, and/or travel will not excuse an absence.
 The student must submit appropriate documentation of extenuating circumstances to the instructor and make arrangements for any make-up work within one week of the last day covered by the excuse.
 It is the student's responsibility to make arrangements with the instructor to make up missed work.
 Any missed material will not be re-taught by the instructor.
-IT IS THE RESPONSIBILITY OF THE STUDENT TO KEEP A RECORD OF ABSENCES.
+IT IS THE RESPONSIBILITY OF THE STUDENT TO KEEP A RECORD OF HIS/HER ABSENCES.